hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 5/README.md

 ## Learning Experience

-This week gave me practical experience in working with gate-level simulation and understanding how it differs from RTL verification.
+This excercise gave me practical experience in working with gate-level simulation and understanding how it differs from RTL verification.
 I learned how synthesized netlists are integrated into an existing verification environment, how standard-cell libraries are used during simulation, and how to debug common integration issues such as power-pin mismatches and missing library files.

 Working through these problems also helped me understand the impact of clock tree synthesis, routing delays, and reset propagation on the final hardware behavior.
 Successfully completing both the standalone and Caravel GLS verification gave me a much better understanding of the complete ASIC design and verification flow from RTL to physical implementation.